irevick01/demo_api_spring_boot/README.md

 ### What is this repository for? ###
-* Quick glance on building APIs with Spring Boot
+* Quick guide on building APIs with Spring Boot